refinedev/refine/documentation/docs/ui-integrations/ant-design/components/auth-page/index.md

 ---
 title: <AuthPage>
 sidebar_label: <AuthPage>
-description: <AuthPage> component from refine is an authentication page that can be used to login, register, forgot password, and update password.
+description: <AuthPage> component from Refine is an authentication page that can be used to login, register, forgot password, and update password.
 swizzle: true
 source: packages/antd/src/components/pages/auth/index.tsx
 ---

-`<AuthPage>` component from **refine** for **Ant Design** contains authentication pages that can be used for the login, register, forgot password, and update password actions.
+`<AuthPage>` component from **Refine** for **Ant Design** contains authentication pages that can be used for the login, register, forgot password, and update password actions.

 Before using `<AuthPage>` component you need to add [authProvider](/docs/core/providers/auth-provider) that will be used to handle authentication.

 :::info-tip Swizzle

-You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/list-of-packages)
+You can swizzle this component to customize it with the [**Refine CLI**](/docs/packages/list-of-packages)

 :::